Alike73/Alike73/README.md

 ![I am Software Web Developer](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)
-# Hi there 👋, I'm Alimzhan Islamkulov
+# Alimzhan Islamkulov
 ## I am Software Web Developer

   I like building fun, creative websites and side projects that are also performant and accessible.
 							After almost five years in the IT business I managed to work with a few technologies.
 I liked most of them and I would love to learn how to use them better.
 							Now I'm teaching myself how to code using React.
 I'm so excited about this, I want to learn and understand more about this beautiful world of coding.
 							I’m constantly searching for new technologies to test and learn by doing, and following different guides I found around the web.
 I also really like dogs, traveling and camping.
 These things inspire me a lot.
 End of course special Thanks and gratitude to my teacher Alla from canshecode.